A statistical model for quantum spin and photon number states: Spin 1/2

-In the previous section, we made the suggestion that sequences comprised of the abstract symbols $C$ and $D$ should be interpreted as mathematical models for events.
+In the previous section, we made the suggestion that sequences comprised of the abstract symbols $C$ and $D$ should be interpreted as models for measurement events.
 To clarify what we mean by this, we will treat the simplest possible case of an experiment involving two SG detectors, which is for a spin $\frac{1}{2}$ particle.
 In Figure \ref{fig: sketch 2}, we see an example of such an experiment.

-The first thing that happens in this experiment is the interaction, or "event", which occurs inside of Alice's detector.
-As a result of this event, the spin $\frac{1}{2}$ particle is deflected into one of two possible paths, one for each value of $m_{a1}\in \{+\frac{1}{2} , -\frac{1}{2}\}$, a range that can be inferred from equation (\ref{eq: m_a1}).
-For the spin $\frac{1}{2}$ case, the only two sequences that could be associated with this event, each of which have length $n=1$, are as follows:
+The first event that takes place in this experiment is the interaction, or measurement event at Alice's detector.
+The result of this measurement event is the deflection of the spin $\frac{1}{2}$ particle into one of two possible paths, one for each value of $m_{a1}\in \{+\frac{1}{2} , -\frac{1}{2}\}$.
+For the spin $\frac{1}{2}$ case, the only base-2 sequences that could be associated with this event, each of which have length $n=1$, are as follows:

-Collectively, these sequences form the "ontic state space" of Alice's event.
+Collectively, these sequences form the ontic state space for Alice's measurement event.
 That is, we assume that the event in Alice's detector is associated with a definite state of reality, which we model using a single sequence of abstract symbols.
-Continuing to follow the spin $\frac{1}{2}$ particle's path in Figure \ref{fig: sketch 2}, we see that there will also be an event in Bob's detector.
+Continuing to follow the spin $\frac{1}{2}$ particle's path in Figure \ref{fig: sketch 2}, we see that there will also be a measurement event in Bob's detector.
 Like before, this event will cause the particle to be deflected into one of two possible paths.
 As we did with Alice's event, we can write down the ontic state space for Bob's event like so:

 For any given experiment, an event occurs at Alice's and Bob's detector.
-Thus, the ontic state space for the full experiment should consist of all ordered pairs of sequences in the ontic state spaces for each event.
+Thus, the ontic state space for the modeled system should consist of all ordered pairs of sequences in the ontic state spaces for each measurement event.
 That's just the Cartesian product of equations (\ref{eq: Alice spin 1/2 n=1}) and (\ref{eq: Bob spin 1/2 n=1}):